 - 5.1 The Marden Neighbourhood Development Plan must take account of national planning policy.
 This is, primarily, contained in one document the National Planning Policy Framework (NPPF). - 5.2 This means our Neighbourhood Development Plan must "plan positively to promote local development" and must "support the strategic development needs" set out in Herefordshire's Core Strategy.
 Therefore, our Neighbourhood Development Plan has been prepared to be in "general conformity" with Herefordshire's existing and emerging planning policies. - 5.3 Herefordshire Council's strategic planning policy is contained in two key documents: - The 2007 Herefordshire Unitary Development Plan (UDP).
 Our Neighbourhood Development Plan must be in "general conformity" with the UDP; and - The UDP will be replaced eventually by the Herefordshire Core Strategy.
 The Core Strategy has reached Independent Examination stage and is expected to be adopted in 2015.
-Until adopted our Neighbourhood Development Plan has to take account of the emerging Core Strategy. - 5.4 The relevant policies are listed in Appendix 3.
+Until adopted our Neighbourhood Development Plan does not have to be in "general conformity" with the Core Strategy but does have to take account of emerging planning policy in this document. - 5.4 The relevant policies are listed in Appendix 3.